-- discussion with the principal/supervisor to verify your practice against the Standards - discussion with other colleagues as nominated by you to provide further evidence against the Standards (optional, but no more than 2 colleagues).
+- discussion with the principal/supervisor to verify your practice against the Standards and Stage 1 report focus areas - discussion with other colleagues as nominated by you to provide further evidence against the Standards and Stage 1 report focus areas (optional, but no more than 2 colleagues).

 If your circumstances don't allow for a virtual site visit, you will need to contact the QCT certification team prior to submitting your Stage 1 application.
 Onsite visits will only be considered if extenuating circumstances exist and must be approved by the QCT in consultation with your employer.
 The program of an onsite visit is the same as a virtual one but is completed in one day.
-Information about preparing lesson recordings for the Stage 2 assessment is available on the QCT's Application for certification - lesson recordings document.

-Following the Stage 2 site visit, assessor/s will determine whether you meet all 7 Standards at the relevant career stage.
-If the assessors cannot make a decision, the QCT will be contacted and moderation will occur.
+Following the Stage 2 site visit, assessors will determine whether you meet all 7 Standards at the relevant career stage.
+If the assessors cannot reach agreement, the QCT will be contacted and moderation will occur.
 Supplementary evidence may be invited by the QCT where evidence remains inconclusive or insufficient.